|Guide||♦||8 Triplogs||0 Topics|

-The put-in is at the White Bridge River Access Point where Highway 260 crosses the Verde River.
+The put-in is at the White Bridge River Access Point, where Highway 260 crosses the Verde River.
 There is a developed site here with parking, pit toilets, and a graded walkway to the river at the base of the bridge.
 (Note the original White Bridge is long gone, replaced by the current bridge in 1982).

 There is an option to exit about halfway to Beasley Flat at the Clear Creek RAP, which is at river mile 45.
-Even if you are going all the way to Beasley, this is a nice spot to get out and stretch your legs.
+Even if you are going all the way to Beasley, this is a lovely spot to get out and stretch your legs.
 There are a few picnic tables at the top of the hill, but no other facilities.